JeremyMorgan/csharp-coding-guidelines/README.md

 It's common for people throw a status value, such as a plain text friendly message or a boolean value to indicate success.
 Use the exception system to it's advantage.
 Catch the exception and out output it to a debug console or log it in another way.
 It's ok to append a friendly message or hint to what may have happened, but don't rely on this.
 Structured exception handling reduces debugging and repair time dramatically.

+###Return IEnumerable<T> instead of a concrete collection class

+You generally don't want to expose your collection to a caller.
+Don't return collections such as Arrays, lists, etc. Push the data into an IEnumerable, or in .Net 4.5 a read only collection like IReadOnlyCollection<T>